mistriotis-lab/mistriotis-lab.github.io/index.md

 %}

 {% capture text %}
+What have we been up to?
 Check out the latest news from the Mistrotis Lab.

 [News &nbsp;→](news)
 {:.center}